citrusvanilla/multiplewavetracking_py/README.md

 ## Program Architecture
 In accordance with the general comupter vision recognition workflow for objects in videos, the program is split into four modules (preprocessing, detection, tracking, and the 'Wave' class), in addition to main().
-Module functions are declared and described in their header files (\*.hpp), with implementation and usage in the associated source files (\*.cpp).

 ## Code Organization